mieweb/yAbleFish/README.md

 ### Obsolescence

 We ultimately hope this tool becomes [obsolete](https://www.youtube.com/shorts/EjMEPLe1NC8)—superseded by ambient clinical intelligence where structured codes settle as a thin archaeological layer in the history of health tech.
-Until that future arrives, yAbelFish exists to make producing accurate, semi‑structured medical notes faster, safer, and less frustrating.
+Until that future arrives, yabelFish exists to make producing accurate, semi‑structured medical notes faster, safer, and less frustrating.

 As [AR-assisted](https://youtu.be/EprwyLnDUFw) workflows (e.g. [Ozwell](https://ozwell.ai)-style AR glasses) and vector‑DB powered [WebChart](https://www.webchartnow.com) mature, real‑time semantic capture may remove the need for standalone LSP editors entirely.
 When that day comes, today’s manual coding friction—and the [moral injury](https://youtu.be/L_1PNZdHq6Q) caused by [poor UX](https://youtu.be/xB_tSFJsjsw?si=AjO-gL1l-bU-LmKh)—will just be another stratum of sediment.
 In the meantime, we focus on pragmatic tooling that helps clinicians now while paving a path toward that ambient, unobtrusive future.